deployphp/docs/configuration.md

 });
 ~~~

-Each param can be overridden for each host:
+Each parameter can be overridden for each host:

 ~~~php
 host(...)